INDIAN CASINOS IN IDAHO

 All of the casinos in Idaho are affiliated with Indian Tribes.
 Currently, there are seven Idaho Indian casinos that offer electronic pull-tab machines and other video games.
 The machines don’t pay out in cash.
 Instead they print out a receipt which must be cashed by a floor attendant or taken to the cashier’s cage.
-Some casinos also offer bingo (BG) and off-track betting and poker.
+Some Idaho casinos also offer bingo, off-track betting and poker.
 There are no Indian casinos in Idaho that offer live tables games, only electronic versions of table games such as: blackjack, craps, roulette and baccarat.

-The terms of the compact between the tribes and the state do not require any minimum payback percentage that the gaming machines must return to the public.
+The terms of the compact between the tribes and the state do not require any minimum slot machine payback percentage that must be returned to the public.

-The minimum gambling age at all Indian casinos is 18, except for the Clearwater Casino where the gambling age is 21, and all casinos are open 24 hours.
-For more information on visiting Idaho casinos, or for general Idaho tourism information call (800) 635-7820 or visit their web site: www.visitidaho.org
+The minimum gambling age at all Idaho casinos is 18, except for the Clearwater Casino where the gambling age is 21, and all casinos are open 24 hours.
+For more information on visiting Idaho casinos, or for general Idaho tourism information call (800) 635-7820 or visit: www.visitidaho.org

-Shown below is a list of all Idaho casinos.
+Shown below is a list of all casinos in Idaho.
 Click on a casino name to see a page of detailed information about that particular casino.